-- OICEW-B1.1 Basic configuration and operation principles of electrical generators - OICEW-B1.1 Basic configuration and operation principles of electrical distribution systems - OICEW-B1.1 Preparing, starting, paralleling and changing over generators - · OICEW-B1.1 Basic configuration and operation principles of electrical motors - OICEW-B1.1 Electrical motor starting methodologies - OICEW-B1.1 Basic configuration and operation principles of high-voltage installations - OICEW-B2.1 Safety requirements for working on shipboard electrical systems - OICEW-B2.1 Safe isolation of electrical equipment required before personnel are permitted to work on such equipment - OICEW-B2.2 Maintenance and repair of electrical system equipment - OICEW-B2.2 Maintenance and repair of electrical switchboards - OICEW-B2.2 Maintenance and repair of electric motors and generators - OICEW-B2.2 Maintenance and repair of DC electrical systems and equipment - OICEW-B2.3 Detection of electric malfunctions - · OICEW-B2.3 Location of faults causing electrical malfunctions - OICEW-B2.3 Measures to prevent damage caused by electrical malfunctions - OICEW-B2.4 Construction of electrical testing and measuring equipment - .
-OICEW-B2.4 Operation of electrical testing and measuring equipment
+- · OICEW-B1.1 Basic configuration and operation principles of electrical generators - OICEW-B1.1 Basic configuration and operation principles of electrical distribution systems - OICEW-B1.1 Preparing, starting, paralleling and changing over generators - OICEW-B1.1 Basic configuration and operation principles of electrical motors - · OICEW-B1.1 Electrical motor starting methodologies - · OICEW-B1.1 Basic configuration and operation principles of high-voltage installations - OICEW-B2.1 Safety requirements for working on shipboard electrical systems - OICEW-B2.1 Safe isolation of electrical equipment required before personnel are permitted to work on such equipment - OICEW-B2.2 Maintenance and repair of electrical system equipment - OICEW-B2.2 Maintenance and repair of electrical switchboards - OICEW-B2.2 Maintenance and repair of electric motors and generators - OICEW-B2.2 Maintenance and repair of DC electrical systems and equipment - · OICEW-B2.3 Detection of electric malfunctions - · OICEW-B2.3 Location of faults causing electrical malfunctions - OICEW-B2.3 Measures to prevent damage caused by electrical malfunctions - OICEW-B2.4 Construction of electrical testing and measuring equipment - · OICEW-B2.4 Operation of electrical testing and measuring equipment

-Grading: Weekly Quizzes: 50%; Exams 20%; Final Exam 20%; Homework 10%.
-The quizzes may include both in-class quizzes and special projects.
+Grading: Quizzes: 35%; Exams 30%; Final Exam 25%; Homework 10%.
+The quizzes may include both in-class quizzes and Excel® based special projects.

-Class Format: The objective of this course is to provide the student with a thorough knowledge of electric circuits and machines with an emphasis on shipboard and industrial applications.
+Class format: The objective of this course is to provide the student with a thorough knowledge of electric circuits and machines with an emphasis on shipboard and industrial applications.

 The class makes extensive use of the Blackboard computer system.
 Students are expected to have access to this system for class notes and assignments.
 All students are encouraged to purchase a personal color printer to better utilize class notes available on Blackboard.

-Ouizzes may be given on any class day.
+Quizzes may be given on any class day.
 Make-up quizzes and/or exams will only be considered for extraordinary circumstances.
+Homework is to be passed in every Friday and will not be accepted late.
+Homework shall be legible, completed on 8.5" x 11" paper, free of tears, rips, or frays, and stapled if on more than one sheet.
+Homework must be hand written.
 Attendance is mandatory; each absence will result in a one point deduction from the final course grade.
 Classes are held MWF.
 Tardiness and walkabouts are expressly prohibited.
 Regimental students are required to be in the uniform of the day for all classes, without exception.
-Non regimental students are required to be in business casual attire.
+See the back of this page for additional course regulations.